CarbyShop/xi-host/README.md

 # Credits and History

-This software was originally ported from [Darkstar Project](https://github.com/DarkstarProject) and re-designed by [Brian Kesecker](https://github.com/bkesecker) specifically for [Eden Server](https://github.com/EdenServer) in Feburary 2020.
+This software was originally ported from [Darkstar Project](https://github.com/DarkstarProject) and re-designed by [Brian Kesecker](https://github.com/bkesecker) specifically for [Eden Server](https://github.com/EdenServer) in February 2020.
 See the State of the Code section for what is currently going on.